 Part-time study options

-While the program is designed for full-time learning, to prepare students for the ICCRC’s mandatory Entry-to-Practice Exam, part-time options are available on a limited basis.
+While the program is designed for full-time learning, to prepare students for the CCIC’s mandatory Entry-to-Practice Exam, part-time options are available on a limited basis.
 Part-time students have between 24 and 36 months to complete all program requirements.

 Please note that you must take ICL 810: Foundations of Canadian Immigration Law prior to other courses.
 Part-time students may take one or two courses per term.

 Single course enrolment as an Interest Student

 Students who do not wish to apply for the Graduate Diploma but meet the requirements for admission can apply for single course enrolment as either an Interest Student for Program Credit or as an Interest Student for No Program Credit.
 Students can register for up to four courses individually.

 • Students can register for up to four (4) courses individually

 |• Assigned a grade upon completion of the course to use toward transcripts and GPA

 • Provided student has good academic standing (B- in all courses) may be eligible for Graduate Diploma